NetApp/eseries-perf-analyzer/README.md

 Note that changes made to retention rates will invalidate data collected before the changes were made.

 ### Starting It Up
-It's pretty simple: run the start.sh script.
+Starting the application is simple: run`make run` from the shell.
 This will begin the process of building, setting up, and running everything.
 When you want to stop it, run the stop.sh script.
 If you're trying to monitor the status of any of these tools, you can do so using standard Docker commands.
 To remove any current container instances, run the clean.sh script after stopping.

 When you run this script, it will prompt you for a confirmation on whether or not you wish to continue and allow the script to download the default container images.
 If you wish to update to a newer image tag, you can cancel out and do so now.